 The Corporation's above noted consolidated financial statements have been prepared in accordance with US GAAP and are presented in Canadian dollars (see "Significant Accounting Policies" below).
-The OSC granted an exemption to allow the Corporation to file financial statements under US GAAP for the years commencing on or after January 1, 2012 but before January 1, 2015.
+The OSC granted an exemption to allow the Corporation to file financial statements under US GAAP for the years commencing on or after January 1, 2012 but before January 1, 2015 (See "Future Accounting Pronouncements and IFRS Conversion Project" below).